How to Stop Audible from Playing Automatically on All Devices

 5. Within your car's Bluetooth settings, check for any options related to audio playback preferences.

-If you're experiencing issues with Audible automatically playing in your car when connected via Bluetooth, you can consider using an analog (auxiliary) connection instead.
-Here's a suggestion on how to do this:
+If you tried the above solutions but Audible keeps playing automatically in your car when connected via Bluetooth, you can consider using an analog (auxiliary) connection instead.
+Here's how to do this:

 1. Look for an "AUX IN" or similar labeled input in your car.
 It lets you connect your device directly to the car's audio system using a standard 3.5mm audio cable.